PicklesJimmy/SandwichGame/README.md

 ## Project Description - What is my Project?

 Hello and welcome to my Sandwich Maker Game.
-This project will be about a game where you work as an employee at a sandwich restaurant.
-The gameplay will involve the player being tasked with serving customers with their sandwiches of desire.
-If they are able to serve the customers with the correct order, then they are able to proceed into the next day and continue the game.
-However, if the player serves the wrong sandwich, they will get fired from their job and lose the game as a result.
+This project will be about a game where you are able to costumize your own sandwich.
+The gameplay will involve the player being able to pick the ingredients/filling for their sandwich, and personalize the qualities regarding each of the ingredients in their sandwich.

 ## Project Description - Who Will Use my Project?